How Far Is Lightning?

 This calculation is pretty interesting, isn't it?
 Tell me about your opinions as well.

 NOTE : Don't ever try to go open field or expose yourself to some dangerous place for this experiment.
 You can do this well from inside of your house.
 Don't go to places where lightning may strike you.
-Okay, you have to be careful, safety and precautions comes first and then learn about the forumla.
+Safety and precautions comes first and then learning.

 Post a Comment